 Military jobs are abundant and provide multiple opportunities.
 Serving in the military takes a special kind of person, but most people are surprised when they learn about how many different types of careers that are available throughout each individual branch.
 Whether you’re searching for Army jobs, Navy jobs, Air Force jobs or Marine jobs, learn what types of jobs you can find in the Army, Navy, Air Force and the Marines.
 Chances are good that if you have a special skill or talent, the military has a place for you.

 How About the Traditional Military Jobs

 Hooah!
-When most people think of traditional military jobs, they think of careers like Special Forces operatives, Navy SEALs, Army Rangers and more.
+When most people think of traditional military jobs, they think of dangerous military careers like Special Forces operatives, Navy SEALs, Army Rangers and more.
 However, if you’re looking for a traditional job in the military, there are more than just Special Forces.

 Traditional Army jobs include those in infantry, field combat and engineering.
 These soldiers do everything from serving on the front line of war, to performing search and rescue missions.
 However, if you’re looking for traditional Air Force jobs, you can’t get more traditional than a pilot or serving as a member of a flight crew.
 The Air Force has a number of different planes, from fighter jets, to cargo planes and each one requires a different type of pilot and crew to be successful.
 Traditional Navy jobs include keeping airplanes in operation from an aircraft carrier or serving under water on a submarine, while traditional Marine jobs can include infantry, engineers and field artillery.

-Nearly all branches also have law enforcement jobs, linguists, instructors and more.
+Nearly all military branches also have law enforcement jobs, linguists, instructors and more.
 These military jobs can be done in all branches, but availability may depend on current force needs.

 What If You Don’t Fit The Traditional Mold?